solutions-crypto/near-guildnet-tools/nearcore-autocompiler/README.md

 ## Helpful Info

 - Using a newly installed system is preferred.
-- User settings are in the USER SETTINGS section at the top of compilers.sh
 - The clean_up.sh script will remove everything the compiler does.
 This is useful if you run into errors from failed previous attempts.
-- The script has been tested on using Ubuntu Cloud Images 18.04 bionic and 20.04 focal.
+- The script has been tested using **Ubuntu Cloud Images** 18.04 bionic and 20.04 focal.
-- Ubuntu Cloud is preferred as it includes cloud-init which is used by LXD/LXC.
+- Ubuntu Cloud is preferred/required as it includes cloud-init which is used by LXD/LXC.
 - It has been tested on Ubuntu 21.04 but only inside of an LXC container.
 It was very stable and worked well but its not for beginners.
+- You will be asked to answer a couple of questions when the scripts start.

 # Instructions

 ### 1. Download the scripts
 ```
 cd $HOME
 git clone https://github.com/solutions-crypto/near-guildnet-tools.git